buzzfrog/iot-edge-opc-plc/README.md

 - When the heater is on, the bottom temperature increases by 1 degree/s, the top temperature is always 5 degrees less than the bottom one
 - Pressure is calculated as 100000 + bottom temperature

+## SimpleEvents
+The option --se adds a simple event simulation to the address space.

+It will emit events from the Server node.

 ## Other features

 - Node with special characters in name: `--scn`